1941 VPI Gobblers football team: Kentucky

 The second game was against Kentucky at the neutral Manual Stadium in Louisville, Kentucky.
 Kentucky started the scoring on the third play of the game when Ermal Allen rushed for a 38-yard touchdown with Junie Jones making the extra point.
 Later in the first quarter, the Wildcats' Bill Portwood blocked a VPI punt and Kentucky then scored on a one-yard rushing touchdown by Billy Kincer.
 In the second quarter, Kentucky's Noah Mullins intercepted a pass by VPI's Billy James and then Carl Althaus caught an 18-yard touchdown pass from Phil Cutchin.
 Cutchin missed the extra point.
 At the end of the first half, Wildcat Claude Hammond rushed for a four-yard touchdown and Cutchin's extra point attempt was blocked by VPI.
 After halftime, the Wildcats' Charley Bill Walker recovered a VPI fumble and Jones rushed for a 32-yard touchdown.
 In the fourth quarter, VPI's Jim Lively recorded two touchdown catches.
 The first was a ten-yard catch with Roger McClure kicking the extra point.
 Lively's second touchdown was a 65-yard pass from Bobby Smith with McClure kicking the extra point.
 Kentucky scored a final time, another pass from Cutchin to Althaus.
 VPI finished the game with 38 yards rushing and 208 yards passing, while Kentucky finished with 279 yards rushing and 102 yards passing.

 The starting lineup for VPI was: Chasen (left end), Judy (left tackle), Rucker (left guard), Zydiak (center), McClure (right guard), Maskas (right tackle), W. Johnson (right end), Kern (quarterback), James (left halfback), Wheeler (right halfback), Blandford (fullback).
-The substitutes were: Lively and Smith.
+The substitutes were: Lively, Smith and Wilson.

 The starting lineup for Kentucky was: Bill Portwood (left end), Clyde Johnson (left tackle), Norm Beck (left guard), Charley Walker (center), Jack Casner (right guard), Clark Wood (right tackle), Allen Parr (right end), Tommy Zinn (quarterback), Noah Mullins (left halfback), Ermal Allen (right halfback), Billy Kincer (fullback).
 The substitutes were: Carl Althaus, Bob Beeler, Don Boehler, Phil Cutchin, Claude Hammond, Junie Jones and Charley Kuhn.